Sohail-crdriod/devops-handson/Readme.md

 - If I made a mistake, I could use Git to rollback to a previous commit.
 - Creating the `exam` project structure shows container-like isolation , everything is packaged together and reproducible.

+Assignment process :-
+So firstly i used mkdir exam command  to create a directory named exam in my home directory.
+Then use cd command to change the directory to exam in terminal ( cd exam ).
+I used nano Readme.md command to create and edit the Readme.md file.
+After that, in the same directory , i used nano script.sh command to create a file name script.sh